 PostgreSQL data import/export utility

-pgmerge can also export data in the same format expected for import.
+pgmerge can then also export data in the same format expected for import.

-These features allow you to move data between databases to keep them up to date and in sync, although it does not cover handling deleted data.
+These features allow you to move data between databases with the same schema to keep them up to date and in sync, although it does not cover handling deleted data.

 $ pgmerge --help Usage: pgmerge [OPTIONS] COMMAND [ARGS]...
 Merges data in CSV files into a Postgresql database.
 Options: --version Show the version and exit. --help Show this message and exit.
 Commands: export Export each table to a CSV file. import Import/merge each CSV file into a table. inspect Inspect database schema in various ways.

 $ pgmerge import --help Usage: pgmerge import [OPTIONS] DIRECTORY [TABLES]...
 Import/merge each CSV file into a table.
 All CSV files need the same name as their matching table and have to be located in the given directory.
 If one or more tables are specified then only they will be used, otherwise all tables found will be selected.
-Options: -d, --dbname TEXT Database name to connect to. [required] -h, --host TEXT Database server host or socket directory. [default: localhost] -p, --port TEXT Database server port. [default: 5432] -U, --username TEXT Database user name. [default: postgres] -s, --schema TEXT Database schema to use. [default: public] -W, --password TEXT Database password (default is to prompt for password or read config). -f, --disable-foreign-keys Disable foreign key constraint checking during import (necessary if you have cycles, but requires superuser rights). -c, --config PATH Config file for customizing how tables are imported/exported. -i, --include-dependent-tables When selecting specific tables, also include all tables that depend on those tables due to foreign key constraints. --help Show this message and exit.
+Options: -d, --dbname TEXT Database name to connect to. [required] -h, --host TEXT Database server host or socket directory. [default: localhost] -p, --port TEXT Database server port. [default: 5432] -U, --username TEXT Database user name. [default: postgres] -s, --schema TEXT Database schema to use. [default: public] -w, --no-password Never prompt for password (e.g. peer authentication). -W, --password TEXT Database password (default is to prompt for password or read config). -L, --uri TEXT Connection URI can be used instead of specifying parameters separately (also sets --no-password). -f, --ignore-cycles Don't stop import when cycles are detected in schema (will still fail if there are cycles in data) -F, --disable-foreign-keys Disable foreign key constraint checking during import (necessary if you have cycles, but requires superuser rights). -c, --config PATH Config file for customizing how tables are imported/exported. -i, --include-dependent-tables When selecting specific tables, also include all tables on which they depend due to foreign key constraints. --help Show this message and exit.

 WARNING: the reliability of this utility is not guaranteed and loss or corruption of data is always a possibility.